 Now that you have the topics & plan, let’s move on to the actual core of the article…

 Think of your content piece as a pyramid of keywords.
-You will have a single focus keyword/ keyphrase at the top, under it will be ‘almost’ exact match keywords with slight differences.
+You will have a single focus keyword/ key phrase at the top, under it will be ‘almost’ exactly match keywords with slight differences.

 Under that will be closely related synonyms, while beneath that will be loosely related synonyms and content arrangements.
 This concept keeps expanding as far as you can go, but in the end, you get the gist of it.